The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Constrained:

-Scaling requires adding devices, rack space, cabling, and reconfiguring physical signal paths.
+scaling requires adding devices, rack space, cabling, and reconfiguring physical signal paths.

 Scalable: